kyubao/kyubao/README.md

 mostly on pt daily,,,  u can find me near spawn, cave, bakery, below docks, on the beach!!!

 usually seen on safe server with a deep-sea-prisoner/okegom pony

+i prefer semi verbal cuz idk how to continue convos

+##3 BOUNDARIES
+c + h is definitely ok!
+[UNLESS I HAVE THE DND STATUS ON]

+giving items, booping is very ok  ,,, also same as the message on top of this!